software-mansion/radon-ide/packages/docs/docs/guides/development.md

 <img width="373" alt="run-and-debug" src="/img/docs/run_and_debug.png" className="shadow-image"/>

 Running this configuration will result in the new vscode window being opened.
-This new window is titled "[Extension Development Host]" and is the only window that has the development version of the extension loaded – you should use it to open you React Native project, or try some of the test apps from `test-app` folder.
+This new window is titled "[Extension Development Host]" and is the only window that has the development version of the extension loaded – you should use it to open your React Native project, or try some of the test apps from [radon-ide-test-apps](https://github.com/software-mansion-labs/radon-ide-test-apps) repo.

 <img width="896" alt="extension-host-title" src="/img/docs/extension_host_title.png"/>